Western house martin: Diet

-The common house martin is similar in habits to other aerial insectivores, including other swallows and martins and the unrelated swifts, and catches insects in flight.
+The western house martin is similar in habits to other aerial insectivores, including other swallows and martins and the unrelated swifts, and catches insects in flight.
 In the breeding areas, flies and aphids make up much of the diet, and in Europe, the house martin takes a larger proportion of aphids and small flies than the barn swallow.
 As with that species, hymenopterans, especially flying ants, are important food items in the wintering area.

 This species hunts at an average height of 21 m during the breeding season, but lower in wet conditions.
 The hunting grounds are typically within 450 m of the nest, with a preference for open ground or water, the latter especially in poor weather, but the martins will also follow the plough or large animals to catch disturbed insects.
 On the wintering grounds, hunting takes place at a greater height of over 50 m.

 Predators and parasites

-Although the common house martin is hunted by the hobby (Falco subbuteo), its aerial skills enable it to evade most predators.
+Although the western house martin is hunted by the hobby (Falco subbuteo), its aerial skills enable it to evade most predators.

 It is parasitised externally by fleas and mites, including the "house martin flea", Ceratophyllus hirundinis, and internally by endoparasites such as Haemoproteus prognei (avian malaria), which are transmitted by blood-sucking insects including mosquitoes.
 A Polish study showed that nests typically contained more than 29 specimens of ectoparasite, with C. hirundinis and Oeciacus hirundinis the most abundant.